About Us

 Yes, The Piano has a bar operating at most public events 45 minutes prior to start time.

-The Piano offers a range of wine, beer, soft drinks and pre-packages snacks.
+The Piano offers a range of wine, beer and soft drinks.

 Do you have a hearing loop?